rocadura/responsive-wedding/README.md

 The main differences are the PHP and SQL development for the guest management system.
-It allows to register your guest, let them retrieve their invitation and confirm the attendace online.
-Also select their prefered food.
+It allows to register your guest, let them retrieve their invitation and confirm the attendance online.
+Also select their preferrred food.
 There is also a small makefile to speed up the Sync process.

 For testing it can be deployed locally using XAMPP or similar.